 Faculty Study Abroad

 Faculty International Development Awards (FIDA) give faculty the opportunity to study alongside students as part of our summer intensive language and culture programs.
-Faculty can currently apply for opportunities in Brazil, Chile, China, Costa Rica, the Czech Republic, France, Germany, Ghana, India, Italy, Spain, and Thailand.
+Faculty can currently apply for opportunities in Brazil, Chile, China, Costa Rica, France, Germany, Italy, Spain, and Uruguay.
 Visit the University Studies Abroad Consortium page to learn more about each location and contact firstname.lastname@example.org.

 Taking/Sending Students Abroad

 Taking or sending a student abroad may be in the form of a faculty-led international program, a student attending a conference with or without faculty, a student accompanying faculty to conduct research or doing so independently, student and faculty attending a performance or performing, and much more.
 If there is any way a student being abroad can be linked to you and UNLV, you need to work with the Office of International Programs (or, at the very least, have the student meet with International Programs).

 International activities which include students are subject to a wide range of UNLV and NSHE policies which have been developed to assure academic quality, compliance with health and safety standards, State Department recommendations, and other administrative regulations.
 All new international projects and programs for students are developed based on long term strategic planning and are subject to the administrative approval processes of UNLV and NSHE.